DOI-ONRR/doi-extractives-data/_how-it-works/lwcf.md

 - federal acquisition of land for the benefit of the public
 - grants to states for recreational planning, acquiring recreational lands, or developing outdoor recreational facilities

-A portion of funds also supports the [American Battlefield Protection Program](https://www.nps.gov/abpp/grants/grants.htm), sponsoring the preservation of historic battlefields.
+A portion of funds also supports:

+- [American Battlefield Protection Program](https://www.nps.gov/abpp/grants/grants.htm), sponsoring the preservation of historic battlefields
+- [Forest Legacy Program](https://www.fs.fed.us/managing-land/private-land/forest-legacy), a Forest Service program to encourage the protection of privately owned forest lands
+- [Cooperative Endangered Species Conservation Fund](https://www.fws.gov/endangered/grants/), a Fish and Wildlife Service program that provides funding to states and territories for species and habitat conservation on non-federal lands

 Every year during the budget process, Congress determines the total appropriation from the fund to support each of these purposes.